Cummings

 between (1) the abstract or universal and (2) the concrete or specific.

-Examples of abstract language are muttering retreats (Line 5) and
+Examples of abstract language are muttering retreats (line 5) and

-are oyster-shells (Line 7) and soot (Line 19).
-Examples of
+(line 7) and soot (line 19).
+Examples of particular (specific) language

-particular (specific) language are Michelangelo (Line 14) and October
+are Michelangelo (line 14) and October (line 21).

 Shifts From Obvious Allusions